nathan-weinberg/bash-scripts/README.md

 ## update.sh
 ### Purpose

-update.sh performs the following tasks:
+update.sh performs the following tasks on Debian/Raspian systems:

 - Updates System Package List
 - Upgrades installed packages to latest versions
 - Upgrades openssh server

+And does a standard yum update on Fedora.

 ### Usage